hannahwilbert/L3Networks1/src/products/cloud-and-systems-services.md

 metaKeywords: 'Cloud Solutions, Microsoft 365, Cloud Security, Data Backup & Disaster Recovery, Cloud Management, Azure AI, Virtual Desktop'
 socialImage: /images/social/og_CloudSolutions.png
 mainTitle: '<span class="text-teal-400">Cloud Solutions</span>: <br class="hidden sm:block">Unlock the Power of the Cloud'
-subtitle: 'Simplify, secure, and scale your business with expert cloud services delivered through Elevate, L3 Networks’ structured framework for predictable performance and measurable outcomes.'
+subtitle: 'Simplify, secure, and scale your business with expert cloud services delivered through <span class="text-teal-400">Elevate</span>, L3 Networks’ structured framework for predictable performance and measurable outcomes.'
 prodtitle: |
   Why Partner with L3 for Cloud Solutions
 prodbody: |
   <p>The cloud is the foundation of modern business, but managing complexity, ensuring security, and controlling costs can be challenging.
-Every L3 cloud engagement follows the Elevate Framework, which brings structure, visibility, and accountability to every stage of your cloud journey.</p>
+Every L3 cloud engagement follows the <span class="text-teal-400">Elevate Framework</span>, which brings structure, visibility, and accountability to every stage of your cloud journey.</p>

   <p class="mt-6">Elevate helps businesses move from fragmented workloads to fully integrated, cost-efficient, and secure environments.
 Whether migrating, modernizing, or managing at scale, our Elevate Framework ensures every change is measurable, consistent, and aligned with your business goals.</p>